James-Targett/hetsys_PX915_Part_II/README.md

 ## Required Software

-All the main software used in the Device Modelling Group can be found in [Computational Tools and Links](https://warwick.ac.uk/fac/sci/eng/research/grouplist/sensorsanddevices/nanolab/internal/tools/) (only accessible to internal group members).
+All the main software used in the Device Modelling Group could be found in [Computational Tools and Links](https://warwick.ac.uk/fac/sci/eng/research/grouplist/sensorsanddevices/nanolab/internal/tools/) (only accessible to internal group members).

 If you are an external group member, please download these two desktop applications listed below as they are essential for carrying out calculations for **PX915 Part II peer-to-peer UQ exercise**:

 - [Notepad++](https://notepad-plus-plus.org/downloads/)
-  - please set Notepad++ as your default text editor
+  - set Notepad++ as your default text editor for this exercise
 - [Winscp](https://winscp.net/eng/download.php)
   - use Winscp to submit calculations on SCRTP hardware

-Please also make sure to have an active SCRTP Linux Desktop account.
+Make sure to have an active SCRTP Linux Desktop account.

 * If you **DO NOT HAVE** an active SCRTP Linux Desktop account, please follow the instructions in the [Getting Started - SCRTP Linux](https://warwick.ac.uk/research/rtp/sc/desktop/gettingstarted)  to request a new account.
 Typically, it will take a couple of days to get a new account.
-* If you **HAVE** an active SCRTP Linux Desktop account, then please visit [Register for HPC access](https://warwick.ac.uk/research/rtp/sc/hpc/register) and register access for Avon.
+* If you **HAVE** an active SCRTP Linux Desktop account, then please visit [Register for HPC access](https://warwick.ac.uk/research/rtp/sc/hpc/register) and register access for Avon

 > **Note:**
-> * All the inputs files will **ONLY** work in Avon.
+> * All the inputs files will **ONLY** work in Avon
 > * **NEVER** run these calculations in Godzilla and Orac
+> * To make things easy, all the software packages and functions such as SIESTA have already been installed for you in Avon
+> * The only tasks you will need to do is to submit the input files and compare you results with my results
+> * Have fun!

 [Back to Contents](#Contents)

 ## Submit Jobs in Avon

-Please drag and drop all the meta and para folder from your own drive to Avon to complete the upload process.
+Drag and drop all the meta and para folder from your own drive to Avon to complete the upload process.

 <img src="https://i.imgur.com/cVigUuu.png" width="600">